-Submit test web services transactions to the Thredd test system.
+Submit test Thredd API transactions to the Thredd test system.
 View the results and fix any errors.

-When you are satisfied you understand how the web service API works, build your front-end user application with the Thredd web services API functionality included.
+When you are satisfied you understand how the Thredd API works, build your front-end user application with the Thredd API functionality included.

 Test your EHI integration.
-You can submit test transactions, using the Card Transaction System (CTS) to view the end-to-end transaction process.2 For more information, see the Card Transaction System (CTS) Guide.
+You can submit test transactions, using the Card Transaction System (CTS) to view the end-to-end transaction process.3 For more information, see the Card Transaction System (CTS) Guide.